Inspiring-Ming/MetricsForReporting-SmallProject/esg-kg-platform/packages/dto/DTO_SHACL_MAPPING.md

 ## Overview

 This document provides the definitive mapping between JSON Schema properties in `metric.schema.json` and SHACL shape constraints in the rules files.
-This ensures that validation rules are consistent across frontend form validation, API request validation, and RDF/GraphDB validation layers.
+Following **Architecture Decision A**, this mapping applies specifically to **direct measurement data only**.
+Calculated metrics are handled through the separate `/compute` endpoint and ComputationDto interfaces.

+**Scope**: Direct measurement metrics ingested via `/ingest/metric` endpoint only.

 ## Core Field Mappings